SAEON/data-portal/platform/README.md

 sudo openssl req -x509 -nodes -days 999 -newkey rsa:2048 -keyout /opt/ssl-keys/api.<hostname>.key -out  /opt/ssl-keys/api.<hostname>.cer
 sudo service nginx restart
 ```

-> NOTE - a domain name is required for the software to to run, since the API service is addressed as the subdomain of that domain. `api.<some IPv4 address>` is not addressable, and therefore will not work.
-Nginx server blocks route requests based on subdomain.

 ## SAEON SSL certificates
 This is a helpful link refarding ordering certs for Nginx (it's worth noting that Nginx requires SSL certificates in a specific order that seems to be differet to order in which they are generated at SAEON).
 Read this!
 [How to install an SSL Certificate on a Nginx Server](https://www.ssls.com/knowledgebase/how-to-install-an-ssl-certificate-on-a-nginx-server/).